-Ardnastang 0 MAP: Landranger 40, NM799611 NEAREST VILLAGE: Sunart Beginner snorkellers can take to the water straight off the beach, whilst the rocky headland to the south east is suitable for those with more experience.
+Ardnastang O MAP: Landranger 40, NM799611 NEAREST VILLAGE: Sunart Beginner snorkellers can take to the water straight off the beach, whilst the rocky headland to the south east is suitable for those with more experience.
 The beach itself hosts a number of species - if you dig into the sand and gravel you may well unearth a number of critters such as lugworms and small crabs.

-Loch Linnhe Picnic Area

-MAP: Landranger 41, NM719844 NEAREST VILLAGE: Corran Around seven miles south of Fort William, this picnic area offers parking, picnic benches and free camping.
+Loch Linnhe Picnic Area MAP: Landranger 41, NN039657 NEAREST VILLAGE: Corran Around seven miles south of Fort William, this picnic area parking and picnic benches.
 The beach to the south side is suitable for beginners and the headland area to the west will allow advanced snorkellers to explore the deeper habitat and environment.
 A great place for families and groups.

-Loch Nan Uamh - Prince's Cairn MAP: Landranger 40, NM719844 NEAREST VILLAGE: Arasaig Said to be the site where Bonnie Prince Charlie left Scotland, this advanced site involves a slight scramble through trees and bushes to the shore.
+Loch Nan Uamh - Prince's Cairn MAP: Landranger 40, NM719844 NEAREST VILLAGE: Arisaig Said to be the site where Bonnie Prince Charlie left Scotland, this advanced site involves a slight scramble through trees and bushes to the shore.
 Here, the rocky kelp grounds are home to many species of fish and shellfish, and seals watch from the nearby island.
 Parking is in a shoreside layby just to the west of the site on the main road to Mallaig.

-Lochaline

-MAP: Landranger 49, NM675443 NEAREST VILLAGE: Lochaline A quiet beach offering a beginner area just off the sand.
+Lochaline MAP: Landranger 49, NM675443 NEAREST VILLAGE: Lochaline A quiet beach offering a beginner area just off the sand.
 More advanced snorkellers can follow the edge of the rocky reef, which is submerged at high water and exposed at low water, to explore the seaweed habitat where a host of other species can be found.
 Parking is in an off-road gravel car park and there is a nearby café at the ferry terminal.

-Bishop's Bay

-MAP: Landranger 41, NN056600 NEAREST VILLAGE: Ballachulish Just north of Ballachulish Bridge, park near the old jetty and walk through the woods to a great beach inside of moorings where you can explore the beach and headland.
+Bishop's Bay MAP: Landranger 41, NN056600 NEAREST VILLAGE: Ballachulish Just north of Ballachulish Bridge, park near the old jetty and walk through the woods to a great beach inside of moorings where you can explore the beach and headland.
 Avoid any boats that are approaching or leaving moorings and enjoy this sheltered bay with its multitude of life.
-Beginner

 About Lochaber Lochaber incorporates several regions, each with its own unique and beautiful character.
 This mountainous and coastal area offers residents and visitors a huge variety of activities and cultural experiences, which has led to it being dubbed 'the Outdoor Capital of the UK'.
 From dramatic volcanic landscapes and white sandy beaches to colourful coastal villages, small islands and turquoise seas, it is one of the finest locations for marine and coastal tourism in Scotland.
 The biodiversity in Lochaber's coastal waters is internationally recognised, nationally protected and locally loved.
 In 2019, the first ever Mission Blue Hope Spot in mainland UK was declared along Scotland's Argyll coast and islands.

-The University of the Highlands and Islands Comprising 13 colleges and research institutions across the Highlands and Islands of Scotland, the University of the Highlands and Islands (UHI) boasts centres of excellence and world-class thinking that are pushing the boundaries of academic and applied knowledge in many areas.
-The Lochaber Snorkel Trail has been developed in partnership with the School of Adventure Studies at UHI's West Highland College, and the Centre for Recreation and Tourism.
+The University of the Highlands and Islands The University of the Highlands and Islands (UHI) is a distinctive partnership of independent colleges and research institutions and boasts centres of excellence and world-class thinking that are pushing the boundaries of academic and applied knowledge in many areas.
+The Lochaber Snorkel Trail has been developed in partnership with the School of Adventure Studies and the Centre for Recreation and Tourism Research at West Highland College UHI.
 It has been part-funded by CAPITEN (Atlantic Cluster for Technological and Economic Innovation in the Nautical Sector) which is a European collaborative project that brings together 16 partners from Scotland, Ireland, France, Portugal and Spain.
-CAPITEN is supported by the INTERREG Atlantic Area regional development programme and aims to promote the tourism economy and a sustainable approach in the nautical industry, as well as create jobs in the various sectors of the industry.
+CAPITEN is co-financed by the INTERREG Atlantic Area regional development programme and Highlands and Islands Enterprise.